So in the battle of almond butter vs peanut butter who is the king of the nuts?

 Pros & Cons of Peanut Butter

 One of the surface level problems of peanut butter is that it’s high in omega-6 fatty acids.
-Too many omega-6s in the diet have been linked to inflammation, heart disease, weight gain, and insulin resistance (19,20,21,22).
-For this reason alone I would generally steer clear of it.
-Yet also consider omega-6 fatty acids are an essential fat meaning your body needs them.
+Too many omega-6s like those in peanut butter in the diet have been linked to inflammation, heart disease, weight gain, and insulin resistance (19,20,21,22).
+For this reason alone I would generally steer clear of peanut butter.
+Yet also consider omega-6 fatty acids are an essential fat meaning your body needs them so a little bit of peanut butter isn’t the worst.

 But in the modern western diet people eat far too many of them which leads to all those health diseases.
 This is why it’s a good idea to supplement with an omega-3 krill or fish oil.
 But in the grand scheme of things if you’re eating a healthy well-omega-balanced diet then eating a little bit of it should be okay.

 All of the above can cause gut problems with people who eat peanuts or peanut butter.
-Of the two almond butter is generally easier to digest for most people.
+Of the two almond butter is generally easier to digest than peanut butter for most people.
 One study found eating almonds can significantly increase the amount of healthy gut microbiota (25).

 As far as calories if you compare Trader Joe’s butter almond and peanut butter then the former contains 5.85 calories per grams and the latter contains 6.16 calories per grams.